QOAM stands for Quality Open Access Market.

 (2) Discounts resulting from institutional agreements (if necessary, made public with an appeal to the Freedom of Information Act).

-At the detail page of a journal under the tab ‘Price information’ all three prices are reflected.
+The prices are found at the detail page of a journal behind the tab ‘Price information’.

 Ad 1.
 Quality.
 Yes.
-The Journal Score Cards are business model neutral.
+The Journal Score Cards in QOAM are business model neutral.

 Ad 2.
 Open Access.
-No. Subscription is at odds with Open Access.
+No. Subscriptions are at odds with Open Access.

 So, subscription journals do not fit in QOAM.
 Hybrid journals, however, do as they publish articles in open access for a fee.
 But zooming in to a market place of full OA journals only is a one mouse click option in QOAM’s main journal list.

 Yes, QOAM can be customized both at a personal and a group level.

 If an author wishes to define a personal collection of preferred journals they may simply do so in MyQOAM, a personalized market place.
-Their library may complete the Base Score Cards for this collection and the author might invite colleagues to share their experience with a journal.
 Such a collection is private and will remain available every time the author logs in.

-QOAM also facilitates so called QOAMcorners: tailored collections for e.g. projects, research teams or conferences.
-A list of licensed journals or country based journals is also an option.
-Again, libraries may complete the Base Score Cards, but this time a group invitation tool is available for requesting larger numbers of authors to complete a Valuation Score Card.
+QOAM also facilitates so called QOAMcorners: tailored collections for e.g. projects, research teams, conferences, or institutions.
 The person who has setup the corner acts as cornerAdmin and may update the corner.
-In contrast with MyQOAM, corners may be visited by everyone.
+In contrast with MyQOAM, QOAMcorners may be visited by everyone.